nathants/posts/006_optimizing_a_bsv_data_processing_pipeline/readme.md

 full source code is available [here](https://github.com/nathants/posts/tree/006/006_optimizing_a_bsv_data_processing_pipeline).

-in [performant batch processing](/posts/performant-batch-processing-with-bsv-s4-and-presto) we composed [simple tools](https://github.com/nathants/bsv#tools) into data pipelines. there are many benefits to this. simple tools are easier to write, test, and audit. they can even be shell snippets or existing unix utilities. they can be written in any language, and can be rebuilt as needed. simple tools can compose into arbitrarily complex piplines, and if something is out of reach you can always add another [simple](https://github.com/nathants/bsv#bquantile-sketch) [tool](https://github.com/nathants/bsv#bquantile-merge). simple tools can even be [performant](/posts/discovering-a-baseline-for-data-processing-performance).
+in [performant batch processing](/posts/performant-batch-processing-with-bsv-s4-and-presto) we composed [simple tools](https://github.com/nathants/bsv#tools) into data pipelines. there are many benefits to this. simple tools are easier to write, test, and audit. they can even be shell snippets or existing unix utilities. they can be written in any language and rebuilt as needed. simple tools can compose into arbitrarily complex pipelines, and if something is out of reach you can always add another [simple](https://github.com/nathants/bsv#bquantile-sketch) [tool](https://github.com/nathants/bsv#bquantile-merge). simple tools can even be [performant](/posts/discovering-a-baseline-for-data-processing-performance).

-there is a cost to composing simple tools into data pipelines. primarily this cost is serialization and copies. [efficient data formats](https://github.com/nathants/bsv#layout) and [increased pipe sizes](https://github.com/nathants/bsv#install) mitigate this, but not eliminate it.
+there is a cost to composing simple tools into data pipelines. primarily this cost is serialization and copies. [efficient data formats](https://github.com/nathants/bsv#layout) and [increased pipe sizes](https://github.com/nathants/bsv#install) mitigate this, but don't eliminate it.

 let's install [bsv](https://github.com/nathants/bsv#install) then measure the cost.